UK Construction Safety Glossary

 PPE (Personal Protective Equipment)

 Equipment worn or held by a worker to protect against one or more risks to health and safety.
 Common construction PPE includes hard hats, high-visibility clothing, safety boots, gloves, eye protection, and hearing protection.
 PPE should always be treated as the last line of defence, used only after other control measures have been considered and applied.
+Employers must provide PPE free of charge and ensure workers are trained in its correct use.

 Principal Contractor

 The contractor appointed by the client under CDM 2015 to plan, manage, monitor, and coordinate health and safety during the construction phase when more than one contractor is involved.
-The principal contractor must ensure that a construction phase plan is in place, that site rules are established, and that all workers receive appropriate induction and training.
+The principal contractor must ensure that a Construction Phase Plan is in place, that site rules are established, and that all workers receive appropriate induction and training.
 They are the primary point of contact for health and safety on site.

 Principal Designer